Humsafar: Development

 Humsafar’s producer Momina Duraid, notes that its development was somewhat serendipitous.
 Duraid was working with author Farhat Ishtiaq on another of her works when she suggested Humsafar as a potential project (because Duraid had just read “and thoroughly enjoyed” the novel).
 Ishtiaq then told her that Humsafar “had already been declined by two production houses,” to which Duraid responded: “If I can feel it," then the "public can feel it as well".

 Ishtiaq states that when she started working on the novel, she "wanted to understand if the idea of love is complete without trust."
 Although she wrote the screenplay for Humsafar, she states that the novel differs from the television series, as "the former is more about the child, while the show concentrates on the parents as lovers".

 Reception

 Release

-Humsafar greatly impacted Pakistan's television industry (which had previously been dominated by Indian Television).
+Humsafar greatly impacted Pakistan's television industry (which had previously for a brief period of time been dominated by Indian Television).
 It was an enormously popular show during its national television run, was extensively discussed on social media, and by 2014 was the highest-rated Pakistani series to date.
 The series also had a large global audience.
 Star reported that the Humsafar page on Facebook had thousands of Pakistani-origin European and North American fans and viewers.
 Many said that although they had never watched a Pakistani drama, they are now completely hooked on Humsafar.